mobilerast/accessibility-checker/README.md

 # Accessibility Checker

-Accessibility Checker is a tool designed to help web developers and accessibility auditors in assessing the accessibility of websites.
+Accessibility Checker is a web-based tool designed to help web developers and accessibility auditors in assessing the accessibility of websites.
 It leverages Puppeteer and axe-core to automate the detection of common accessibility issues, providing a quick and efficient means to ensure web content is accessible to all users, including those with disabilities.
 This tool is particularly useful for ensuring compliance with Web Content Accessibility Guidelines (WCAG).

 ## Getting Started